Home > Heating > Need Emergency Heating Repair? Read This First

 A heating emergency doesn’t stick to a 9-to-5 schedule, and neither do we.
 Whether it’s a weekend, a holiday, or the middle of the night, our team is on standby.
 We provide immediate technical assistance for unexpected heating emergencies across Winston-Salem, the Triangle, Charlotte, and beyond.
 You don’t have to wait until morning to get help or spend a freezing night worrying about your family or your property.
 A quick call to QRC connects you with a team ready to restore your heat and your peace of mind.
 We’re committed to being there when you need us most.

-Trust Our Certified Techs and Guaranteed Fast Response
+Our Promise: Certified Techs and a Quick Response

 When someone is working on your heating system, especially during an emergency, you need to know they’re qualified.
 Every QRC technician is fully licensed and holds key industry certifications, including EPA Section 608 and HVAC Excellence credentials.
 This advanced training ensures they have the core skills to service any system brand safely and effectively.
 We invest in our team’s continuous education so they’re prepared for any challenge, from older furnaces to the latest high-efficiency models.
 You can trust that the person arriving at your door is a true professional dedicated to resolving your issue quickly and correctly.